phazejeff/kick.com-api-python/README.md

-# Kick.com Python API
+# Kick.com Python API Wrapper

 This is a WIP project.
-There is currently no public API for Kick, so I am attempting to reverse engineer the website so create a Python API.
+There is currently no public API for Kick, so I am attempting to reverse engineer the website so create a Python API wrapper.
 You can see the [example.py](/example.py) to see how this is used.

 The goal of this is to be able to create a custom chat bot with commands, like Twitch.